 - Direct blow to the side of your knee, such as during a football tackle

 When you injure your ACL, you might hear a loud "pop" sound and may feel the knee buckle.
 Within a few hours after an ACL injury, your knee may swell due to bleeding within the torn ligament.
 You may notice that the knee feels unstable or seems to give way, especially when trying to change direction.

 Diagnosis of an ACL Injury

-if you would like to have additional information on the treatment of ACL injury or would like to learn more about ACL reconstruction, please contact OrthoNorcal, Orthopedic Specialists, California, serving the communities of Los Gatos, Morgan Hill, Capitola.
+If you would like to have additional information on the treatment of ACL injury or would like to learn more about ACL reconstruction with hamstring tendon, please contact OrthoNorcal, Orthopedic Specialists, California, serving the communities of Los Gatos, Morgan Hill, Capitola.